PriyaPilla4/Chat-Application/README.md

 Web Programming with Python and JavaScript

-For the personal touch, I added a feature that lets the user send emojis with the messages

 application.py : the main program for running the webpage index.html: for entering display name